Not every smartphone has to break the bank, and there are affordable mid-range handsets capable of offering plenty of features and performance.

 Apple iPhone SE (2020)

-Unlike the first time Apple launched the iPhone SE back in 2016, this new second-generation model is better value out of the box.
-The simplest way to describe this device is that it is, to some degree, an iPhone 11 packed into an iPhone 8 body.
+Unlike the first time Apple launched the iPhone SE back in 2016, this second-generation model is better value out of the box.
+The simplest way to describe this device is that it’s mostly an iPhone 11 packed into an iPhone 8 body.

 The build and design are identical to that of the iPhone 8, meaning you get the home button with Touch ID.
 You won’t get minimal bezels around the 4.7-inch Retina HD display, but you will get a small phone that won’t feel tiny.
 It also retains the same water-resistance the iPhone 8 has, and supports wireless charging.

-Finally, Apple didn’t totally skimp out on storage options, going with 64GB and 128GB options (including a 256GB variant).
-Say goodbye to 16GB iPhones forever.
+As for storage options, you can choose between 64GB and 128GB.
 Then there’s the camera, which is basically an offshoot of the iPhone 8 camera.
 You get a single lens in the rear, and another at the front.
 Some of the software features, like Portrait and HDR, are there, whereas Night mode isn’t.
 Face ID also isn’t available.

 Samsung usually makes noise about its flagship devices, but it’s the affordable and mid-range models that sometimes stand out on their own.
-The Galaxy A51 is one of those, following up on last year’s decent Galaxy A50.
-I considered that the best overall value of the trio of mid-rangers Samsung launched last year.
+The Galaxy A52 is one of those, following up on last year’s decent Galaxy A51.

-This year, there are two, including the Galaxy A71, and again, the A51 is solid value for an affordable phone.
+This year, Samsung chose to only launch the A52 5G as its main mid-range phone, and it’s pretty solid value.
 It’s not often that a phone in this category gets four lenses in the rear, but that’s the layout.
-The main lens has a 48-megapixel sensor, while the ultra-wide lens offers a 123-degree field of view.
+The main lens has a 64-megapixel sensor, while the 12-megapixel ultra-wide lens offers a 123-degree field of view.
 The two other lenses include a 5-megapixel macro for close-up shots, and a 5-megapixel depth camera that works with Live Focus.

 For an affordable model, this has a big Super AMOLED screen at 6.5-inches, so real estate shouldn’t be an issue.
 The front-facing camera is like a pinhole at the top that Samsung tries to blend in to the wider display.
 It is a 32-megapixel camera, making it pretty hefty in its own right for selfie lovers.

-It also has a large 4000mAh battery that should keep it running for a day without any trouble.
-The 64GB of storage is reasonable, and a microSD card slot offers some expansion beyond that.
+It also has a large 4500mAh battery that should keep it running for a day without any trouble.
+The 128GB of storage is nice, and a microSD card slot offers some expansion beyond that.

 Other phones to consider